sclorg/s2i-python-container/2.7/README.md

     Set this variable to a non-empty value to inhibit the execution of 'manage.py migrate' when the produced image is run.
 This only affects Django projects.

+* **PIP_INDEX_URL**

+    Set this variable to use a custom index URL or mirror to download required packages during build process.
+This only affects packages listed in requirements.txt.

 Source repository layout
 ------------------------